Azure/data-api-builder/docs/getting-started/getting-started-azure-cosmos-db.md

 }
 ```

 That's all you need at the moment.
-Let's work now in defining the entities exposed by the API.
+Let's work now on defining the entities exposed by the API.

 ## Add Book and Author entities